-A vegetarian-twist on traditional banh mi, these grilled tempeh sandwiches make for a refreshing flavor change with a kick of spice.
+A plant-based twist on traditional banh mi, these grilled vegan tempeh banh mi sandwiches pack a serious kick of spice.
+Get the recipe now!

 What does it taste like?
 Unlike tofu, tempeh has a lot of texture going on and it provides a nutty flavor.
 I dare you to get out of your comfort zone and give it a try 😉

 In addition to having a texture that holds up well to grilling, 3-oz serving of tempeh also contains around 16 grams of protein and 8% of your daily need for calcium and iron.